 - Colour – choose a colour that suits you – remember that a safe, gradual tan is not instant, so if you have pale skin stay away from color-draining shades.

 - Shape – what’s your body shape?
 Is there a layer of winter fluff that requires a disguise?

 Create your own style….

 Top style magazines often use fruit to describe different body shapes.
 Actually, that analogy works well.
 But before you decide on whether you’re a pear, an orange, or an apple – we say choose your best feature instead, and buy a swimsuit shape that promotes it.
 Feel great about your best bits – rather than worry about the rest.

 Great breasts?
 Show them off.
 You don’t have to go topless to make them look great.
 A swimsuit with a V neckline, especially a wrap-over style, is perfect.
 If you have very heavy breasts, choose a swimsuit with underwire or cup support – much more comfortable and looks great.

 Muffin top?
 Yes, better a one piece than an itsy bitsy bikini.
-Today, special ‘secret’ support can do wonders to hide that extra layer you have brought to the beach.
+Today, special ‘secret’ support one-piece swimsuits can do wonders to hide that extra layer you have brought to the beach.
 Perhaps you’ve recently had a baby, and are carrying a little extra Mommy-Tummy?
 A clever alternative, choose a floaty cover-up top, matching your choice of swimwear underneath.

 So get out there and experiment, and treat your body shape to a new look swimsuit – it’s enough to make you want to book your next vacation, don’t you think?
-Where will you book this year?